People’s rights to meaningful connection with others

 Guidance on what we expect from care homes

-People living in care homes must be supported to stay connected to loved ones and take part in their community if they wish.
+People living in care homes must be supported to stay connected to loved ones and to take part in their community if they wish.
 We advise care homes on good practice that supports people to stay connected with their loved ones, have visits and take part in their community.
 Where this support is not happening, we can use our powers to ensure it does.
+Everyone will have their individual needs and preferences for connection with others, and this should be included in personal planning so that everyone is supported to connect in the ways that are right for them.

 We are on hand to advise and support any care home looking to improve visiting and connection.
 If you are a provider or manager, please contact your inspector.

-How visiting and going out should routinely work
+How visiting and going out should normally work

-We expect people who live in care homes to be able see their visitors at any time and without restriction.
+We expect people who live in care homes to be able to see their visitors at any time and without restriction.
 This includes outings from the home.
+Children and pets should be welcome to visit.

 Standard infection control precautions should always be followed, and visitors should not enter a care home if they are potentially infectious with any illness.